garyrussell/spring-integration-kafka/README.md

 			topics="${kafka.test.topic}"/>
 ```

-Where `offsetManager` is a bean of an implementation of `org.springframework.integration.kafka.listener.OffsetManager`.
+Where `offsetManager` is a bean that is an implementation of `org.springframework.integration.kafka.listener.OffsetManager`.
 The default implementation is `MetadataStoreOffsetManager`, which is based on the `MetadataStore` to store and fetch
 `offsets` under the key based on the provided `Partition` and preconfigured `consumerId` option.
 The `KafkaMessageListenerContainer`
 takes care about `offsets` management during its internal process.

-The `KafkaMessageListenerContainer` can be configured with the `concurrency` to run several internal
+The `KafkaMessageListenerContainer` can be configured with `concurrency` to run several internal
 `QueueingMessageListenerInvoker` concurrent fetch tasks.

-See more info from `KafkaMessageDrivenChannelAdapter` and `KafkaMessageListenerContainer` JavaDocs.
+Refer to the `KafkaMessageDrivenChannelAdapter` and `KafkaMessageListenerContainer` JavaDocs for more information.

 Using Avro Specific support: